AndrewstheBuilder/ScratchNeuralNet/CraftingInterpreters_Textbook/BeginWritingInterpreter/Notes.md

 #### The Visitor Pattern (the solution to the expression problem)
 - The vistor pattern is not about traversing syntax trees!
 - The visitor pattern is really about approximating the functional style within OOP langauge.
 It lets add new columns to that table easily. the implementation looks complex but what its trying to achieve is very simple.
+- Recap of Visitor Pattern 3 days later what exactly is it?
+So its approximating functional style within a OOP language like Java.
+How is it doing that?
+  - You have an abstract class and child classes that extend from the abstract class.
+  - Then you a "visitor" interface with methods for each of those child classes to "visitChild1", "visitChild2"
+    - Then the abstract class has an abstract method **accept** which is implemented by the child classes.
+In the parameter of the abstract accept(VisitorInterface visitor).
+In the child classes it calls the appropriate visitChild1, visitChild2 method.
+- So its approximating the functional style by using an interface.
+I bet the abstract piece is important also.
+But I am drawn to whatever the interface is doing as representing the functional side.